Friday, March 6, 2020

 By 1850 the need for consistent dimensions in industrial applications had become obvious.
 Many different individuals owned the various railroads.
-However, engines, carriages and box cars needed to transfer smoothly from one set of tracks to another - all the rails needed to be exactly the same width and profile to accommodate the wheels which also needed to all be the same dimensions.
+However, engines, carriages and box cars needed to transfer smoothly from one set of tracks to another - all the rails needed to be exactly the same width and profile to accommodate the wheels which also needed to be the same dimensions.

 I was very interested to find out if this warehouse, built to service a railroad, was framed by geometry or the new idea of standard dimensions.
-Mark Goyette, who restores old cars professionally, http://www.goyetterestoration.com , was curious too; he had, after all, built the model in order to understand better what he planned to erect.
+Mark Goyette, who restored old cars professionally, was curious too; he had, after all, built the model in order to understand better what he planned to erect.
 So, I drew up the section of the warehouse to find out what was there.

 Such a simple, elegant design!